 The reserved class values in this section are only applied to [^ol^], [^ul^], and [^dl^].

-• nomark, exercise, glossary, index, toc, poetry, specify-number
+• nomark, exercise, glossary, index, toc, poetry

 • nomark— used to prevent the automatic inclusion of list prefixes, like bullets or numbers.